• Free shipping on all orders

 While there is no exact feline equivalent to Gatorade, there are specialized electrolyte supplements available for cats.
 These products are formulated to meet the specific electrolyte needs of cats without the potential risks associated with human beverages like Gatorade.

-Before feeding your cat with electrolyte supplements, be sure to consult your veterinarian first for recommendations on which supplements are best suited for your cat.
+Before offering your cat electrolyte supplements, be sure to consult your veterinarian first for recommendations on which supplements are best suited for your cat and whether your cat needs it in the first place.

-If you suspect your cat is dehydrated, have them looked over by your veterinarian.
+If you suspect your cat is dehydrated, have them looked over by your veterinarian immediately.

 Signs of Dehydration